VirtualPatientEngine/AIAgents4Pharma/docs/talk2biomodels/cases/Case_1.md

 ### Simulate two antibodies with varying dissociation affinities

-**Q11:** Plot the current trajectory of CRP % suppression with the initial model parameters (`kIL6RUnbind` = 2.5).
+**Q:** Plot the current trajectory of CRP % suppression with the initial model parameters (`kIL6RUnbind` = 2.5).
 Compare the CRP suppression after 12 weeks of treatment.
 The authors expect 100% suppression of CRP after 12 weeks. <br>

 ```
-Simulate the model for 2016 hours with an interval of 2016.
+Simulate the model 537 for 2016 hours with 300 intervals.
+Save this simulation as 'Ab_2.5'.
 ```
 ```
 Plot the trajectory of CRP % suppression.
-Save this simulation as 'Ab_2.5'.
 ```

 <details>
 <summary>Answer</summary>